 Q: A shift from civil engineering to land surveying – what has that career path been like?

 In the early 2000s, when ISG was really starting to see significant firm growth, we saw an opportunity to add land surveying to our client services.
 I decided to give it a shot.
 We ended up bringing in another experienced land survey professional, and I was able study and learn under his guidance.

 Q: What about the profession has changed the most since you started?

 The evolution of surveying technology, no question.
-It’s advanced to the point now where nearly anything can be surveyed using 3D scanning, which is quite impressive considering just a few years ago the technology seemed abstract.
+It’s advanced to the point now where anything can be surveyed using 3D scanning, which is quite impressive considering just a few years ago the technology was uncommonly used.
 When I started, land surveyors were using GPS pretty regularly, but it was still pretty new and not especially sophisticated.
-Today field professionals are bringing drones and iPads out to the project site, noting site details where they stand, and uploading a geo-tagged narrative of complex survey data in real time.
+Today field professionals are bringing drones, GIS, iPads, and other technologies out to the project site, noting site details where they stand, and uploading a geo-tagged narrative of complex survey data in real-time.

 Q: What do you see as a major opportunity on the horizon for land surveying?

-In 10 years, how, what, and how fast we survey could look completely different.
+In 10 years, how, what, and the speed at which we survey will look completely different.
 It’s going to be important that we continue to embrace this technology as it evolves – and I don’t just mean in the practicing industry.
 There’s an opportunity to start thinking about the ways we educate and train our next generation of land surveyors differently.
 The profession used to be very mechanical, hands on.
-Today and in the upcoming years, technology literacy will continue to gain momentum as a differentiator between both individual professionals and firms in their entirety, and there’s a real push to integrate modern soft-and hardware training into curriculums.
+Today and in the upcoming years, technology literacy will continue to gain momentum as a differentiator between both individual professionals and firms in their entirety, and there’s a real push to integrate modern soft-and hardware training into curriculum.

 Q: How about a challenge?